FEBRUARY 1, 2023

 - Nearly two-thirds of all financial transactions are made online

-- Banks can gain an up to 30% operations profit by turning to fintech
+- Banks can gain up to 30% operations profit by turning to fintech

 - Nearly 2 Billion people are still unbanked

-You will be competing against players who offer innovative services based on scalable infrastructure.
-Gaining the edge in the technological arms race may be the difference between becoming the next unicorn or crumbling beneath the weight of technical debt.
+You will compete against players who offer innovative services based on scalable infrastructure.
+Catching the list of most popular front end vs back end technologies for web development may be the difference between becoming the next unicorn or crumbling beneath the weight of technical debt.

-There are many technologies one may choose to build their back-end on.
-From Python to Java to even Golang, the choice typically depends on the scope of the project, one’s need to deal with legacy infrastructure, and plain old performance.
-That being said, there are specific elements you can’t overlook when choosing a back-end technology for your fintech project.
+There are many back ends web development technologies one may choose.
+The choice typically depends on the scope of the project, one’s need to deal with legacy infrastructure, and plain old performance.
+That being said, there are specific elements and back end challenges you can’t overlook when choosing a back-end technology for your fintech project.
 They are:

 - Robust infrastructure